netzero-labs/netzero-labs/docs/tesla/Automation.md

 Example with Tesla Wall Connector:
 ```
-Rule: When vehicle charging starts: Set backup reserve to the current state of charge (preserve Powerwall charge).
+When vehicle charging starts: Set backup reserve to the current state of charge (preserve Powerwall charge).
-Rule: When vehicle charging stops: Set backup reserve to: 20%.
+When vehicle charging stops: Set backup reserve to: 20%.
 ```

 Example with a different EV charger:
 ```
-Rule: When home usage rises above 8 kW: Set backup reserve to the current state of charge (preserve Powerwall charge).
+When home usage rises above 8 kW: Set backup reserve to the current state of charge (preserve Powerwall charge).
-Rule: When home usage drops below 8 kW: Set backup reserve to: 20%.
+When home usage drops below 8 kW: Set backup reserve to: 20%.
 ```

 By setting the Powerwall state of charge to its current state of charge, we prevent the battery from discharging.
 Once EV charging is done, we can reset the backup reserve to its usual value (replace 20% with your desired backup reserve).